-Our vision that all of our children will leave Holy Trinity with a strong moral compass, God-given Christian values and a love of learning'.
+All of our children will leave Holy Trinity with a strong moral compass, God-given Christian values and a love of learning'.

-And our ethos statement:
+3. Our ethos statement:

 We are all special and we all matter

 Jesus helps us make the right choices

 God looks after us and we look after each other